-These Steamed Clams White Wine are made with littleneck clams, white wine, thyme, garlic, butter, and lemons.
+These Clams in White Wine Sauce Recipe are made with littleneck clams, white wine, thyme, garlic, butter, and lemons.

 This might be one of my favorite summer dishes especially if you down it with a nice dry white wine.
 This is an exceptionally light meal and pairs well with a light, lemon pasta.
 We have been quarantined in Florida and I am totally embracing the seafood!

 - What are Clams in White Wine Sauce?